jameslnewell/xhr-mock/docs/_documentation/installation.md

   ```

-  Start using the global, `XHRMock`, in your scripts!
+  You can now start using the global, `XHRMock`, in your scripts!

 left_code_blocks:
   - code_block: